Hepatitis B Virus Infection

 - Keep all open cuts and sores bandaged until healed

-- Ensure any equipment that comes in contact with your bodily fluids, such as those used for tattooing or piercing, is properly sterilized
+- Properly sterilize any equipment that comes in contact with your body fluids, such as those used for tattooing or piercing

 - Use a bleach solution to clean areas of your home or personal items that could have blood on them.
 Mix 9 parts water to 1 part bleach

 - HealthLinkBC File #25b Hepatitis B Immune Globulin